MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleSheets.md

 ### Power Query Online

-This connector is not yet available in Power Query Online and Dataflows experiences.
+This connector isn't yet available in Power Query Online and dataflows experiences.

-### Shared Drive support
+### Shared drive support

-This connector does support connecting to shared Drives.
+This connector does support connecting to shared drives.

 ### Multiple connections

 This connector uses a different ResourcePath for every Google Sheet URL.
-You will need to authenticate to every new resource path and URL, but you may not need to sign into Google multiple times if the previous sessions remain active.
+You'll need to authenticate to every new resource path and URL, but you might not need to sign into Google multiple times if the previous sessions remain active.

 ### Understanding URL parsing

-The connector will first check for the signature of the URL, ensuring it starts with **https://docs.google.com/spreadsheets/d/** and then will parse the Google Spreadsheet ID from the URL to include in the Google Sheets API call.
-The remainder of the URL is not used.
-Each Google Sheet connection is tied to the submitted URL which will act as the ResourcePath.
+The connector first checks for the signature of the URL, ensuring it starts with **https://docs.google.com/spreadsheets/d/**.
+The connector then parses the Google Spreadsheet ID from the URL to include in the Google Sheets API call.
+The rest of the URL isn't used.
+Each Google Sheet connection is tied to the submitted URL, which will act as the ResourcePath.